tiller1010/rust_blog/posts/Building_A_Language_App_For_The_Web.md

 tags: [web_development,language_learning,education,cms]
 description: Building a language learning app for the web is a great way to reach a wide audience.
 Here are some things to keep in mind while developing a language-learning app on the web.

+# Building A Language App For The Web

 ## A Growing E-Learning Market
 Did you know that the e-learning market is expected to reach $325 billion by 2025?
 That’s a $72 billion increase from 2017.
 The e-learning industry is booming, and it’s not going to slow down anytime soon.
 Here are some things to keep in mind while developing a language-learning app on the web.